eleseszti/poll-maker/README.md

 # Poll Maker

-Poll Maker is a web service created with PHP, CSS and JavaScript.
+Poll Maker is a web service created in PHP, CSS and JavaScript.

 ## Description